deltapip/ssm_serverless/README.md

 cdk deploy
 ```

-Once you do the first deploy calling `cdk diff` will tell you what is different between your stack and the one deploy on the aws account.
+Once you do the first deploy calling `cdk diff` will tell you what is different between your stack and the one deployed on the target aws account.

 Enjoy!